JosephEoff/josepheoff.github.io/_posts/2021-05-21-firewoodrack.md

 I can still squeeze in between the rack and the shed to get to the rain barrel, so that's OK.

-One firewood rack, price 0€ and six hours of exercise.
+One firewood rack, price 0€ and an afternoon of exercise.